John Woodcock (cricket writer): Career

 Woodcock went on the England tour of Australia in 1950–51 as a newsreel cameraman for the BBC and assistant to Swanton.
 He also wrote for The Manchester Guardian during the 1952 Tests against India, filling in for Denys Rowbotham.
 Upon Rowbotham's return, Woodcock became the paper's London sports editor.
 He became the cricket correspondent for The Times in 1954.
 He began his first stint as The Times' correspondent during the England tour of Australia in 1954–55.

 Woodcock was dubbed "the Sage of Longparish" by Alan Gibson, his colleague at The Times.
 He served as its cricket correspondent until 1987, attending more than 400 Tests in the process.
 He also edited the Wisden Cricketers' Almanack for six editions from 1981 until 1986, and was credited for improving its reputation and standard.
 He also wrote for The Cricketer and Country Life, as well as covering some golf for The Times.
 He was a contributor to the Longparish Village Handbook.
 He did not support the sporting boycott of South Africa during the apartheid era, but later acknowledged that his position had been wrong.

 Woodcock was president of the Cricket Writers' Club from 1986 to 2004, having been chairman in 1966.
 He was awarded an OBE in 1996 for services to sports journalism.
 In retirement, he was an MCC committee member.

 Unlike other notable cricket journalists such as John Arlott and E. W. Swanton, little of Woodcock's writing is available in book form.
 He did, however, write The Times One Hundred Greatest Cricketers (Macmillan, 1998, ISBN 0-333-73641-9).
 He was Associate Editor of the encyclopaedia Barclay's World of Cricket, of which Swanton was the General Editor (1980 (2nd edition), Collins Publishers, ISBN 0-00-216349-7).
 He chose not to write an autobiography, partly through his modesty but also because he did not wish to risk harming anyone's reputation or the game itself.

 At the 2018 Sports Book Awards evening, Woodcock received a special award for Outstanding Contribution to Sports Writing.
 Henry Blofeld said at the event, "John Woodcock is the most thorough watcher of a day’s cricket I've ever known."

 Woodcock contributed his final piece for The Times in July 2020 as a tribute to the veteran West Indian cricketer Sir Everton Weekes.

-After his death he received many tributes from his fellow cricket writers.
+After his death, Woodcock received many tributes from his fellow cricket writers.
 Mike Selvey wrote that he was "the finest of all cricket writers".
 According to Derek Pringle, "John Woodcock was the kind of scribe we’d all like to be – elegant, informative and generous with a beautiful turn of phrase."
 Simon Wilde said, "Some other cricket correspondents of his generation were more celebrated but he was the best.”
 According to Matthew Engel, "throughout his long retirement, pilgrims would descend on the thatched Hampshire cottage where Woodcock had lived more for than 70 years to imbibe his wisdom, wine, anecdotes, fellowship, good nature and what became an unparalleled memory of cricket dating back to Donald Bradman and beyond".